The IB PYP Learner Profile at Home: Easy Ways Parents Can Reinforce It

 Principled

 Being principled is not about perfection.
-It is about responsibility, honesty, and follow-through.
+It is about responsibility, honesty, fairness, and follow-through.
+Children learn this less from lectures and more from watching how adults behave when things go wrong.

 When juice spills, clean it together.